-The delivery of new market and affordable housing will be supported where it is located within the settlement boundary on sites that are not allocated for other usesand it complies with the relevant policies within the development plan.
+The delivery of new market and affordable housing will be supported where it is located within the settlement boundary on sites that are not allocated for other uses and where it complies with the relevant policies within the development plan.
 In addition, as a minimum, new dwellings must be built in accordance with the Nationally Described Space Standards or equivalent successor standards.

-- Compliance with Building for a Healthy Life, or successor documents;
+f.
+Compliance with the National Design Guide, National Design Code and Building for a Healthy Life, or successor documents;

-- Any mitigation measures required as a result of the development.
+m.
+Any mitigation measures required as a result of the development

 The NPPF highlights the government’s objective of significantly boosting the supply of homes.
 Neighbourhood plans have an important role in supporting the delivery of the number, type and mix of homes that are required in the area.
 Plan objective 5 seeks to create and maintain a balanced and sustainable community by providing a positive framework that recognises the different types of homes that all current and future residents of the plan area need.